bohnerjosh/Number-Sequencing-For-Nonverbals/privacy-policy.md

-**Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

-*   _Mobile Device Access._ We may request access or permission to certain features from your mobile device.
-If you wish to change our access or permissions, you may do so in your device's settings.

-This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.